nucleoc

 end

-# Fuzzy matching with indices (positions of matched characters)
+# Fuzzy match with indices (character positions)

 indices = [] of UInt32